Jing Lei, Chair, 265 Huntington Hall, 315-443-1362, email@example.com

 1. Compare and contrast theories and practices in areas of instructional analysis, design, development, implement, evaluation

-2. Demonstrate adv skills in Instr design and technology research and scholarly practices
+2. Demonstrate advanced skills in instructional design and technology research and scholarly practices

-3. Develop advanced reflective & ongoing professional dev. practices
+3. Develop advanced reflective and ongoing professional development practices

-4. Connect w/scholars & practitioners in areas of interest
+4. Establish networks with w/scholars & practitioners in areas of interest based on course

 5. Demonstrate advanced research and data analysis competencies